Yandex Cloud

 • ingress.alb.yc.io/modify-header-request-replace

 Replaces the request header value.
-Specify the target header and its replacement value in the following format:
+To specify the header and its new value, use this format:

 ingress.alb.yc.io/modify-header-request-replace: <key>=<value>